© Kurt Sneddon, Blueprint Studios

 “The glorious certainty of attack was matched by the subtle rhythmic flexibility which infused the entire production with emotional intensity.
 Simon Kenway certainly impressed in his handling of this score.”

-Simon has conducted the Sydney, Tasmanian, West Australian, Canberra and Queensland Symphony Orchestras, Opera Australia, West Australian Opera, State Opera of South Australia, Opera Queensland, The Australian Ballet, Hong Kong Philharmonic, many festivals, Aldeburgh Productions in UK, the Australian Youth Orchestra and Beijing Symphony Orchestra.
+Simon has conducted the Sydney, Tasmanian, Adelaide, West Australian, Canberra and Queensland Symphony Orchestras, for Opera Australia, West Australian Opera, State Opera of South Australia, Opera Queensland, The Australian Ballet, Hong Kong Philharmonic, many festivals, Aldeburgh Productions in the UK, the Australian Youth Orchestra and Beijing Symphony Orchestra.

-Other recent engagements include 7 Deadly Sins and The Rise and Fall of the City of Mahagonny for Redline Productions, chorus master for Sydney Philharmonia Choirs Andrea Bocelli tour, Die Meistersinger von Nurnberg and The Merry Widow for State Opera South Australia, The Marriage of Figaro and The Magic Flute for Opera Australia’s Regional Tour and Opera on the Beach performances in Coolangatta and workshops and performances as Conductor and Music Director for Opera Australia’s Community Choirs project from 2012 - 2015.
-He has also conducted Verdi Requiem for the Australian Intervarsity Choral Festival in Sydney, Orfeo ed Euridice for Spectrum Now Festival (for which he also prepared the Chorus and acted as Music Advisor), The Cunning Little Vixen for Pacific Opera, Hansel and Gretel for AIM, Spirit of Christmas concerts with QSO, Conductor for Rossini’s Cinderella and Associate Conductor for Verdi’s Otello for Opera Queensland, Opera on the Riverstage for the Brisbane Festival and Opera Queensland, and Symphony of Australia at the National Gallery of Australia in Canberra, and the Massed Festival Choir and Women’s Festival Choir at the Melbourne International Singers Festival.
+Other recent engagements include 7 Deadly Sins and The Rise and Fall of the City of Mahagonny for Redline Productions, chorus master for Sydney Philharmonia Choirs Andrea Bocelli tour, Die Meistersinger von Nurnberg and The Merry Widow for State Opera South Australia, The Marriage of Figaro and The Magic Flute for Opera Australia’s Regional Tour and Opera on the Beach performances in Coolangatta, and workshops and performances as Conductor and Music Director for Opera Australia’s Community Choirs project from 2012 - 2015.
+He has conducted Verdi Requiem for the Australian Intervarsity Choral Festival in Sydney, Orfeo ed Euridice for Spectrum Now Festival (for which he also prepared the Chorus and acted as Music Advisor), The Cunning Little Vixen for Pacific Opera, Hansel and Gretel for AIM, Rossini’s Cinderella and Associate Conductor for Verdi’s Otello for Opera Queensland, Opera on the Riverstage for the Brisbane Festival and Opera Queensland, Symphony of Australia at the National Gallery of Australia in Canberra, and the Massed Festival Choir and Women’s Festival Choir at the Melbourne International Singers Festival.

-Simon has conducted a series of pop concerts with Anthony Wong, as well as Christmas concerts, for Hong Kong Philharmonic, Rautavaara’s The Gift of the Magi for Canberra International Music Festival, Handel's Belshazzar’s Feast for Willoughby Symphony, a series of opera chorus workshops for the Festival of Voices in Tasmania and concerts for Canberra Symphony, the Singapore American School and The Schools Concerts for Sydney Symphony.
-He also conducted OzOpera’s Madama Butterfly for Opera Australia L’elisir d’amore for City of Perth’s Opera in the Park presented by West Australian Opera and Opera at Brookfield for the Brisbane Festival and was a lecturer at the Sydney Conservatorium of Music from 1991 – 2009.
+Simon has also conducted a series of pop concerts with Anthony Wong, as well as Christmas concerts, for Hong Kong Philharmonic, Rautavaara’s The Gift of the Magi for Canberra International Music Festival, Handel's Belshazzar’s Feast for Willoughby Symphony, a series of opera chorus workshops for the Festival of Voices in Tasmania and concerts for Canberra Symphony, the Singapore American School and The Schools Concerts for Sydney Symphony.
+He also conducted OzOpera’s Madama Butterfly for Opera Australia, L’elisir d’amore for City of Perth’s Opera in the Park presented by West Australian Opera and Opera at Brookfield for the Brisbane Festival.
+From 1991- 2009 he was a lecturer at the Sydney Conservatorium of Music.